Taken from the book American Muslim Agenda by Dr. Mike Ghouse

 Pluralism will start running in your veins when you strip the thoughts that others need to look at your religion, social system or culture, which is better than others.
 I am looking for such individuals from Atheist to Zoroastrians to join us in our mission to create a better world.

-Pluralism is respecting the otherness of the other, including faith, politics, and culture of others.
-Admiring the goodness in others without asking them to your copycat.
+Pluralism is respecting the otherness of the other, including faith, politics, and the culture of others.
+Admiring the goodness in others without asking them to be your copycat.

 I am truly blessed with this learning and hope to learn a lot more through discussions.